How to charge two EVs at home

 Charging two EVs at home

-Sixty-eight percent of Americans who currently own a hybrid or an EV say they’re very or somewhat likely to seriously consider another EV the next time they buy a car.
-That’s great news—but if you’re one of those who are about to go electric (again), does it mean you’ll have to upgrade your EV charger?
+Sixty-eight percent of Americans who currently own a hybrid or battery electric vehicle (EV) say they’re very or somewhat likely to seriously consider another EV the next time they buy a car.
+That’s great news—but if you’re buying a second EV, will you have to upgrade your EV charger to accommodate two vehicles?

 Not necessarily.
-It’ll depend mostly on how far you expect to drive each car every day, what kind of charger you already have—and what you’re willing to pay for convenience.
+It’ll depend mainly on how far you expect to drive each car every day, what kind of charger you already have, and what price you’re willing to pay for convenience

 This is the least exciting option, but often the most practical.
 If neither of your two EVs will have a high daily mileage, then you can simply take turns charging them with your already installed Level 2 charger.

 In a two-vehicle household, the average daily drive for the household’s most-used car is about 60 miles.
-A Level 2 charger can replenish that range in 2-3 hours, and most new EVs can travel at least 200 miles on a single charge.
-If your commute and cars are anywhere near these average, sharing a single Level 2 charger should work just fine.
+A Level 2 charger can replenish that range in two to three hours, and most modern EVs can travel at least 200 miles on a single charge.
+If your commute and cars are anywhere near these averages, sharing a single Level 2 charger should work just fine.

-If you’ll only occasionally need to charge both vehicles at the same time, you could roll out the simple Level 1 charger that came with your car when you need it.
+If you’ll only occasionally need to charge both vehicles at the same time, you could plug one in with the simple Level 1 charger that came with your car when you need it.

-A dual charger is a single box, connected to a single electrical circuit, but with two charging cables so that you can charge two EVs at the same time.
+A dual charger is a single box connected to a single electrical circuit, but it has two charging cables so that you can charge two EVs at the same time.
 These chargers cost a few hundred dollars, but you won’t have to remember to switch the plugs or even move the cars.
+Many EV charging manufacturers now provide this dual charging feature, making finding equipment that fits your needs easier.

 One way to do this is to install two chargers on two separate circuits, so that both cars can simultaneously charge at full speed.
-This often won’t be practical, though: Beyond the high cost to install an entire extra circuit, the other potential obstacle is that not all homes have the electrical capacity to support two Level 2 chargers.
+This often isn’t practical, though: Beyond the high cost to install an entire extra circuit, not all homes have the electrical capacity to support two Level 2 chargers.
 You might need to upgrade your electrical panel to accommodate all that dedicated EV charging capacity.

 A power-sharing setup allows two EV chargers on a single circuit to communicate with each other and share the available electrical capacity without overloading the circuit (which can be unsafe).

-This is different from a dual charger because it’s not simply a 50/50 power split.
-If your first car only needs to charge at a trickle, it’ll free up the other plug on the circuit to charge the second car at nearly full speed—up to the limit of where it’s electrically safe.
+This differs from a dual charger because it’s not a simple 50/50 power split.
+If your first car only needs to charge at a trickle, it’ll free up the other plug on the circuit to charge the second car at nearly full speed, up to the limit of where it’s electrically safe.
 The Tesla Wall Connector is a well-known charger that supports power-sharing arrangements.

-Another option is to get a load-balancing system (Some EV chargers come with one built in).
-This system monitors your home’s entire electrical use, and puts one of the EV chargers at the back of the line, so to speak.
-That is, if you’re using so much power at once that the EV charger would trip the breaker, the load shedding device will turn off the EV charger first so that the rest of your appliances and electronics can keep running.
+A load-balancing system is another option (some EV chargers come with one built in).
+This system monitors your home’s entire electrical use and puts one of the EV chargers at the back of the line.
+If you’re using so much power at once that the EV charger would trip the breaker, the load shedding device will automatically turn off the EV charger first, allowing the rest of your appliances and electronics to continue running.

 Both the circuit-sharing and load-shedding devices cost extra to install, but they’re often less expensive than running a whole extra circuit for a second EV charger, and almost always easier and less expensive than upgrading your home’s panel and electrical service.